 Secondly, you’re treading on some really special land that the local iwi tribes hold dear and therefore we, as tourists, should too and pay our respects by not swimming in these streams or pools.

 Once you’ve spent your time by the waterfall, continue along the same path which will lead you to a really nice forest section consisting mainly of large mountain beech trees which provide incredible shade on a hot day.

 You’ll wind your way along an easy-to-follow path through the forest and eventually make your way back to the Whakapapa Village.

-There are some great sections before the village that will give you some more incredible views of Mount Ruapehu.
+There are some great sections of the Taranaki Falls Track before the village that will give you some more breathtaking views of Mount Ruapehu.